Heavy-Ball Momentum Method in Continuous Time and Discretization Error Analysis: Proofs for Section

-We can now finish our proof given Eq.~\eqref{eq:solution_funct_integral}, as shown in the following lemma, and its proof can be found in \ref{app:proof_lemma_a.1}. \begin{lemma} For the continuous differential equation Eq.~\eqref{eq:dot_beta} and the discrete sequence given by Eq.~\eqref{eq:discrete_beta}, if
+Eq.~\eqref{eq:eps_relation} builds the connection between the discretization error $\varepsilon_k$ and the counter term $\gamma_k$ in the continuous time differential equation Eq.~\eqref{eq:beta_dynamics}.
+We can now construct the equalities for $G_k$ and $\gamma_k$ under the constraint of low discretization error by following the lemma below~(proof can be found in Appendix~\ref{app:proof_lemma_a.1}). \begin{lemma} For the continuous differential equation Eq.~\eqref{eq:dot_beta} and the discrete sequence given by Eq.~\eqref{eq:discrete_beta}, if

 with $G_{-1} = 0$ and

 as in Eq.~\eqref{eq:solution_funct_integral}, then we have

 and, as a result,